Contact-Dependent Ion Gating Explains Directional Asymmetry in the Bacterial Flagellar Motor: Introduction

 The cogwheel-like architecture of the motor and structures captured in different rotational states have revealed an elegant mechanism for directional switching.
 The stator complexes rotate unidirectionally, while conformational changes in FliG reverse the direction of rotor motion.
 In particular, FliG interacts with the inner edge of the stator during CCW rotation but changes conformation to interact with the outer edge during CW rotation~\cite{chang2020,carroll2020} (Fig.~1A).

 A key functional property of the BFM is its torque--speed relation.
-A longstanding puzzle is the asymmetry between CW and CCW rotation.
+A longstanding puzzle is the asymmetry between CW and CCW rotation\cite{Xing2006,Mandadapu2015,tu2018design}.
 During CCW rotation, the motor exhibits a concave torque--speed curve: torque remains nearly constant over a broad range of speeds and drops only at high speeds~\cite{Chen2000,Lo2013}.
 This behavior enables the motor to maintain high torque across a wide range of loads during swimming.
 In contrast, the torque--speed relation for CW rotation is approximately linear, with torque decreasing roughly linearly with speed~\cite{Yuan2010}, reminiscent of linear molecular motors such as kinesin~\cite{svoboda1994force,Lipowsky2007}.
 Despite this difference in shape, both rotational states share the same stall torque and maximum speed~\cite{yuan2008,wang2022direct,Lo2013}.
+Although load-dependent stator remodeling can influence measured motor output, recent CW/CCW remodeling measurements\cite{wadhwa:2021:pnas,lele:2013:pnas} suggest that the concave CCW and linear CW torque--speed curves reflect direction-dependent single-stator mechanochemistry rather than a remodeling effect.

-These observations raise a natural question: can recent structural insights into the BFM reveal the mechanistic origin of this CW--CCW asymmetry?
+These observations thus raise a natural question: can recent structural insights into the BFM reveal the mechanistic origin of this CW--CCW asymmetry?
 In this work, we develop a mechanochemical model of the BFM~\cite{cao2022modeling} based on cryo-EM structures of the stator complex and the distinct conformational states of FliG associated with CW and CCW rotation~\cite{santiveri2020,deme2020,chang2020,tan2024,johnson2024,singh2024}.
 Using this structure-based model, we investigate how stator--rotor interactions and ion translocation dynamics shape the torque--speed relation.
 By combining theoretical analysis, numerical simulations, and molecular dynamics studies of the ion release pathway, we uncover a contact-dependent gating mechanism for ion release that explains the observed CW--CCW asymmetry.